sharkovsky/sharkovsky.github.io/_posts/2020-09-18-colab-io-bench.markdown

 This is what's implicitly happening in the third approach, which works well because you already know that those files have not been changed on the remote server.
 In the first and second approach you are instead relying on the library's implementations to handle this cache optimization for you.

+To measure the performance of reading files, we use read bandwidth in Megabytes per second.
+In practice, we measure the amount of MB read and the time it took to read them separately, and plot their ratio.
+We caution against taking these numbers as an absolute indication of real-world performance, although they are valid to have a ballpark idea.
+The reason is that other operations, such as opening the file, can contribute significant overhead (especially for small files).

 ### Gcsfuse does not provide optimal re-read performance

 We measured the speed of re-reading files for the three approaches described above.